MaxPleaner/job_tracker_cli/README.md

 `mark_responded(company_name)`: mark a company as responded

+`pending_responded_companies`: companies which have responded but not rejected

 **Events**

 `add_event(company_name)`: add an event record to the given company.
 Prompts will be subsequently presented for the "content" and "is_response" attributes.
 If the event is a response from the company, "is_response" should be true.